bitprophet/releases/docs/concepts.rst

         * ``1.0.1``: bug #1, bug #3
         * ``1.1.0``: feature #2, support #4

-* **Bugfixes are assumed to backport to all stable release lines, and are displayed as such.** (Unless the release explicitly states - see later bullet points.)
+* **Bugfixes are assumed to backport to all stable release lines by default, and are displayed as such.** However, this can be overridden on a per-release and/or per-bug basis - see later bullet points.

     * Input::